Stevar81/Aritmaniac/documents/hourAccounting.md

 Refactoring and adding signs for right and wrong answers

 ## 26.2.
 10-12
-Instructions, structure description and javadoc improvement
+Instructions, structure description, javadoc improvement, pit and checkstyle